 No problem.
-We expect to find 2-10 of the 100 most common issues and we efficiently solve them all.
+We expect to find several of the most common issues and efficiently solve them all.
 We’ll bring to your attention anything of particular concern or cost before we start.

 Two possibilities.
 If your home receives a “Substantial Damage” designation from your city or county, or you have repetitive flood claims, you will likely qualify for an ICC (Increased Cost of Compliance) grant of about $30,000.
 This is not a recovery grant, it is a prevention grant.
 We can help.
 Other grants are rare.
 FMA (Flood Mitigation Assistance) and HMGP (Hazard Mitigation Grant Program) grants require city or county sponsorship and must survive a multi-year justification and elimination process.